Our Generous Sponsors

 Julia Bianchi, Venus Orbit Chair, Board of Trustees Miami Science Museum

-She is a Founding and Lifetime member of the American Red Cross Tiffany Circle Society of Women Leaders, served as National Co-chair in 2009-2011 and serves on the National Council.
-She serves on ARC’s South Florida Region Board of Directors.
+She is a Founding and Lifetime member of the American Red Cross (ARC) Tiffany Circle Society of Women Leaders, served as National Co-chair in 2009-2011 and serves on the National Council.
+She is Vice Chair of ARC’s South Florida Region Board of Directors.

 She holds a B.A. in English and a B.S. in Mass Communication from Miami University of Ohio.